smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Cut and Rock Smash are 50 base power and now have a 100% chance of lowering foe's Def

-- Snore's Base Power is now 100
+- Snore's Base Power is now 100, and it's now a Physical attack dealing Special damage (like a reverse Psyshock)

 - Drill Peck, Needle Arm, Attack Order, Leaf Blade, and Crabhammers's Base Powers are now 100

 - Stomp and Steamroller now have 100 Base Power and perfect accuracy to reflect their thematic status as counters to Minimize

+- Bide now gives the user Endure (the user survives all move damage with at least 1 HP) for its duration.
+Bide fails if the user has 1 HP when it's used, or if the user's last move used was Bide.

+- Withdraw gives +1 SpD as well as +1 Def

 - Muddy Water is now 85 base power and 100% accurate